jhawkey/IS_mapper/README.md

 `--min_clip` and `--max_clip` are used to determine the size of soft clipped sections of reads that are including in the final mapping step.
 The default size is currently 10 bp and 30 bp, which is ideal for reads between 100 - 150bp.
 To improve the detection of the exact target site duplication size, it is sometimes helpful to increase the size of `--max_clip`.
 However large values of `--max_clip` can increase the amount of noise in the final mapping step and cause nonsensical results.

-`--a` and `--T` are flags that are passed to BWA. --a will turn on all alignment reporting in BWA, and --T is used to give an integer mapping score to BWA to determine what alignments are kept.
+`--a`, `--T` and `--t` are flags that are passed to BWA. --a will turn on all alignment reporting in BWA, and --T is used to give an integer mapping score to BWA to determine what alignments are kept.
 These options may be useful in finding IS query positions that are next to repeated elements as BWA will report all hits for the read not just the best random hit.
-However, using these options may cause noise and confusion in the final output files.
+However, using these options may cause noise and confusion in the final output files. `--t` is used to supply more threads to BWA if required.

 `--cds`, `--trna` and `--rrna` are used to specify what qualifiers will be looked for in the reference genbank when determining genes flanking the IS query location.
 Defaults are locus_tag gene product.